thelilnix/PelakFinder/README.md

 &#127279; GNU Lesser General Public License (LGPL) v3.0 .

-An open source project created by Saman Ebrahimnezhad .
+The project has been developed by Saman Ebrahimnezhad .

 Created in Iran (IR) .